meteor/react-tutorial/tutorial/simple-todos/09-publications.md

 As you are using `this` inside this function you should not use `arrow function` (`=>`) as the arrow function does not provide a context for `this`, you need to use the function in the traditional way, using the `function` keyword.

-The last part is to make sure your server is registering this publication, you can do this importing this file, to force the evaluation, in the `server/main.js`.
+The last part is to make sure your server is registering this publication, you can do this by importing this file, to force the evaluation, in the `server/main.js`.

 `server/main.js`